-How to plant tomatoes (the right way)
+How to plant tomatoes – Very First Step

 Before we dig into the soil and start our planting process, you will need to make sure of two things:

-- Chose a location in your garden that gets at least 6 hours of sun every day.
+● You have a location in your garden that gets at least 6 hours of sun every day.

 Soil is perhaps the most important factor when it comes to the flavor of your tomatoes, so you will need to make sure you’re using soil rich in organic matter (think compost and worm castings) as well as a balanced blend of macro and micronutrients.